3 Reasons Terrazzo Should be Your Sustainable Flooring Choice

 3 Reasons Terrazzo Should Be Your Sustainable Flooring Choice

-According to the USGBC website, LEED stands for Leadership in Energy & Environmental Design and it is a “certification program that recognizes building strategies and practices” that meet certain pre-requisites, thus deeming them sustainable.
-The USGBC awards projects on the LEED standards they meet.
-As a result, the more points a project has, the more sustainable and eco-friendly it is.
+The US Green Building Council, or USGBC, has made it particularly easy for us to determine whether or not something is a sustainable and eco-friendly option: they’ve established a clear framework through its “LEED Standards.”
+According to the USGBC website, LEED stands for Leadership in Energy & Environmental Design, and it is a “certification program that recognizes building strategies and practices” that meet certain prerequisites, thus deeming them sustainable.
+Projects earn points based on the standards they achieve; the higher the score, the greater the level of sustainability and environmental performance.

 1. Recycled Materials